RichardBKeck/DATA310-Project-2/README.md

 - y: the y data (array)
 - k: the number of splits in the K-Fold (integer)
 - kernal_type: the desired kernal type for the SVR (‘linear’, ‘poly’, ‘rbf’, ‘sigmoid’, ‘precomputed’)
-- degree: the desired degree of the SVR (integer
+- degree: the desired degree of the SVR (integer)
 - C_start: the minimum C value to test (float or integer)
 - C_end: the maximum C value to test (float or integer > c_start)
 - C_tests: the number of C values to test (non-negative float or integer)
 - eps_start: the minimum epsilon value to test (float or integer)
 - eps_end: the maximum epsilon value to test (float or integer > eps_start)
 - eps_tests: the number of epsilon values to test (non-negative float or integer)
-- random_state:
+- random_state: default = 123

 The output variables are:
   - R2_train_avg: an array made of R2 scores on the training data